nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 _________________________________________________________________________________
 ```

 ### 2.12.
-Shortest distance: `shortest-dist`
+Shortest time: `shortest-time`
-Returns the shortest distance from the source to destination country.
+Returns the shortest flight time from the source to destination country.

-#### Format: `shortest-dist /from SOURCE_COUNTRY /to DESTINATION_COUNTRY`
+#### Format: `shortest-time /from SOURCE_COUNTRY /to DESTINATION_COUNTRY`

 #### Usage Example:
 ```
 ____________________________________________________________
-$ shortest-dist /from SIN /to JPN
+$ shortest-time /from SIN /to JPN
 ____________________________________________________________
-	The shortest distance from SIN to JPN is 6.0.
+	The shortest time from SIN to JPN is 6.0.
-	Distance breakdown:
+	Time breakdown:
 	1.0
 	5.0
 ____________________________________________________________